fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 outdated: false
 replacement_url: ""
 ---
-We're excited to announced that Verify, our API for Two-Factor Authentication (2FA), has just had Version 2 released for General Availability!
+We're excited to announce that Verify, our API for Two-Factor Authentication (2FA), has just had Version 2 released for General Availability!
 This evolution of our 2FA solution has been designed to work better for developers, by using Webhooks for asyncronous integrations and offering more options and flexibility.
 Let's go through the differences between V1 and V2.
-You can also [check out a comprehensive guide to switching versions on this page in our documentation]().
+You can also [check out a comprehensive guide to switching versions on this page in our documentation](https://developer.vonage.com/en/verify/verify-v2/guides/verify-migration-guide).

 ### Goodbye Polling, Hello Webhooks

-Version 1 of Verify was designed to have a more synchronous flow - an example of this is after starting a request, the API needs to be polled if you need to know the status of the request, before the user submits a PIN code (which effectively counts as the 'start' and 'end' of the request lifecycle).
+Version 1 of Verify was designed to have a more synchronous flow - an example of this is after starting a request, the API needs to be polled if you need to know the status of the request before the user submits a PIN code (which effectively counts as the 'start' and 'end' of the request lifecycle).

 The first iteration of Verify was built around a synchronous flow, with API polling required to check the status of a request after its initiation and prior to the submission of the user's PIN code.